 - Withdrawals for qualifying medical expenses are tax-free: If you use the funds in your HSA to pay for qualifying medical expenses, those withdrawals are tax-free.
 Qualifying medical expenses are those expenses that would be eligible for the medical and dental expenses deduction on your tax return.

-- Roll over of HSA funds from year to year: Unlike Flexible Spending Accounts (FSAs), which have a “use it or lose it” rule, any funds remaining in your HSA rolls over to the following year.
-This means you can save up funds in your HSA to use for future medical expenses.
+- Rollover of HSA funds from year to year: Unlike Flexible Spending Accounts (FSAs), which have a “use it or lose it” rule, any funds remaining in your HSA roll over to the following year.
+This means you can save up your HSA funds for future medical expenses.

 - Pay for long-term care insurance premiums: Use the HSA funds to pay for long-term care insurance premiums, subject to certain limits.